 'Sport Illustrated' to Victoria's Secret

-In 1996, Tyra Banks became the first black woman to appear on the cover of GQ.
-A year later, she became the first African-American woman to appear on the cover of the Sports Illustrated swimsuit edition, as well as the first black woman to be featured in Victoria's Secret lingerie catalogue.
+In 1996, Banks became the first Black woman to appear on the cover of GQ.
+A year later, she became the first African American woman to appear on the cover of the Sports Illustrated swimsuit edition, as well as the first Black woman to be featured in Victoria's Secret lingerie catalogue.
 She signed lucrative contracts with Cover Girl and Victoria's Secret, becoming a staple of both companies' advertising campaigns and runway shows.
 Named to People magazine's 50 Most Beautiful People list numerous times, Banks received the prestigious Michael Award for Supermodel of the Year in 1997, and also won two Teen Choice Awards for Favorite Supermodel.

 Banks returned to the front of the Sports Illustrated swimsuit edition in 2019, 23 years after she first graced its cover.